CompPhotoChem/bachelor-qc-2/projects/mueller/README.md

 - 1-chloro-2-nitrobenzene
 - 1-chloro-4-nitrobenzene

-For each molecule, you will calculate the absorption spectrum, identify the relevant low-energy π → π* absorption features, and discuss how the type, number, and relative position of the substituents influence the absorption compared to benzene.

 ## Task

-Compute the electronic absorption properties, i.e. vertical excitation energies and oscillator strengths for your set of dyes and benzene at the same level of theory (e.g. at TDDFT level or EOM-CCSD level of theory, see [Orca's documentation on 'UVVis spectroscopy'](https://www.faccts.de/docs/orca/6.0/tutorials/spec/UVVis.html)).
+Compute the electronic absorption properties, i.e. vertical excitation energies and oscillator strengths for your set of substituted benzenes and the unsubstituted benzene at the same level of theory (e.g. at TDDFT level or EOM-CCSD level of theory, see [Orca's documentation on 'UVVis spectroscopy'](https://www.faccts.de/docs/orca/6.0/tutorials/spec/UVVis.html)).

 |      | Task                                      | Solvent        | Method         | Notes                                 |
 |------|-------------------------------------------|----------------|----------------|---------------------------------------|